Habot

-Building truly useful in-home service robots.
-“Habit” + “Robot”.
+Building truly useful in-home service robots by hacking human habits.

 Previous Relevant Projects: